 Grants from organizations such as the U.S. Department of Education, the Texas Education Agency and the Job Training Partnership Program provide financial support to students.
 For information on these opportunities, contact the department.
 For information about other financial assistance programs, visit the Financial Aid website.

-Yunjo An, Associate Professor; Ph.D., Indiana University.
+Yunjo An, Associate Professor and Department Chair; Ph.D., Indiana University.
 Game-based learning; complex problem solving.

 Rose Baker, Assistant Professor; Ph.D., Pennsylvania State University.
 Workplace learning; performance improvement.